 01. Don’t copy the reference exactly

-02. Is a photo reference truly necessary?
+02. Ask if a photo reference is necessary

-03. Take the reference yourself
+03. Take the reference photo yourself

 When possible, you want to take the reference photos yourself.
 Each project demands something a little bit different from a reference.
 It can be tempting to just search quickly on the internet and work with a reference that is not quite what you need.
 If at all possible, take the extra time and photograph the reference yourself.